Pinarello: Dogma series

-The 2013 generation of the Dogma bicycle is the Dogma 65.1 Think2.
-When compared to the Dogma2, the Think2 features stronger and more rigid carbon fibre, 65HM1K, yielding a more reactive frame.
-Moreover, the Think2 has been built with the new electronic shifting group sets in mind, and thus has internal cable routing for both Shimano and Campagnolo systems.
-The 2014 Dogma 65.1 Hydro variant of the Dogma is virtually the same as the 2013 Think2 model, made from Torayca 65Ton HM 1K carbon fibre with "Nanoalloy technology".
-The Hydro however, accommodates hydraulic disc brakes and features a new front fork developed from the previous ONDA2 fork, called the ONDA HD (Hydraulic Disk).
-The frame also features new chainstays which accommodate the new RAD braking system, derived from the development of the Dogma XC.
+The 2013 generation of the Dogma bicycle was the Dogma 65.1 Think2.
+When compared to the Dogma2, the Think2 featured stronger and more rigid carbon fibre, 65HM1K, yielding a more reactive frame.
+Moreover, the Think2 had been built with the new electronic shifting groupsets in mind, and thus had internal cable routing for both Shimano and Campagnolo systems.
+The 2014 Dogma 65.1 Hydro variant of the Dogma was virtually the same as the 2013 Think2 model, made from Torayca 65Ton HM 1K carbon fibre with "Nanoalloy technology".
+The Hydro however, accommodated hydraulic disc brakes and featured a new front fork developed from the previous ONDA2 fork, called the ONDA HD (Hydraulic Disk).
+The frame also featured new chainstays which accommodated the new RAD braking system, derived from the development of the Dogma XC.
 Chris Froome rode the Dogma 65.1 Think2 to victory in the 2013 Tour de France.

-In May 2014 the Pinarello Dogma F8 was revealed as part of Pinarellos 2015 product launch, with the name deriving from this particular Dogma model being the 8th generation.
-The new bike was developed in conjunction with Team Sky sponsor and car manufacturer Jaguar and takes design cues (such as the front fork shape) from the Bolide time trial bike.
-Research advancements have led to claimed aerodynamic gains, with the F8 being 26.1% more aerodynamic than the Dogma 65.1, 6.4% more aerodynamic when including the bike rider and the frameset alone being 40% more aerodynamically efficient than the predecessor.
-The bike is expected to debut at the 2014 Critérium du Dauphiné.
+In May 2014 the Pinarello Dogma F8 (8th generation) was revealed as part of the company's 2015 product launch.
+The new bike was developed in conjunction with Team Sky sponsor and car manufacturer Jaguar and took design cues (such as the front fork shape) from the Bolide time trial bike.
+Research advancements had led to claimed aerodynamic gains, with the F8 being 26.1% more aerodynamic than the Dogma 65.1, 6.4% more aerodynamic when including the bike rider and the frameset alone being 40% more aerodynamically efficient than the predecessor.
+The bike was expected to debut at the 2014 Critérium du Dauphiné.